“The tragedy of our age is salary”… writes Sunday Adelaja in ‘No one is better than you.’

-My fellow hoteliers would have received their April 2020 salaries either in part or in full by now.
-One’s reaction on a truncated salary receipt, while not initially positive, must needs force ourselves to look at our half-filled glass and consider that we have a salary, if even in part; for there are many who have not been fortunate to have retained their employment in these trying times.
+My fellow working hoteliers are mostly receiving their salaries in part and the extremely fortunate few, in full by now.
+One’s reaction to a truncated salary receipt, while not initially positive, must compel ourselves to look at our half-filled glass and consider that ‘I have a salary,’ if even in part; for there are many who have not been fortunate to have retained their employment in these trying times.
 Thus the need to look at Salary from a philosophical & aphoristic perspective.

 Those of us who have a passion for hospitality have chosen our own area of calling and purpose and we are working and converting our life into that area of calling.
 If you are such a passionate employee, you will realize that if you genuinely believe you are not being compensated with salary, it is then that you become the boss over your own life, for you have not allowed money to rule your life.

-M. Mokhonoana in his aphorismic-style writes “The reason that man is seldom satisfied with his salary is that when it increases, he increases his expenses.”
+Mokhonoana in his aphoristic style writes “The reason that man is seldom satisfied with his salary is that when it increases, he increases his expenses.”
 For those who have received a 50% deduction, a positive way of approaching the current salary crisis is to remember how one lived when one’s salary was half what it is now.
-The answer, perhaps may startle us – we were equally happy and experienced the same level of wants, needs and satiation at that time.
+The answer perhaps may startle us – we were equally happy and experienced the same level of wants, needs, and satiation at that time.
 It is only then, that we began to view our Salary from a philosophical & aphoristic perspective!

 This tells us that money is a means to an end and not an end to a means.

-At the pandemic’s outset many months ago, most international & domestic hotel chains in India have taken policy decisions to cut salaries as per grades and retrench employees in order to stay afloat.
+At the pandemic’s outset many months ago, most international & domestic hotel chains in India took policy decisions to cut salaries as per grades and retrench employees in order to stay afloat.
 These chains are mostly managed or franchised where individual owners come into play.
 Those employees who were, and still are blessed to receive any salary, need to maintain an aphoristic perspective, to retain their philosophical sanity.
-On the other hand, some of the larger Indian chains with self-owned properties like Oberoi Hotels, Leela Hotels (Brookfield owned hotels only) & Taj Hotels (IHC) have not withheld salaries so far (barring performance bonus), making their employees amongst the fortunate few in the industry.
-An international stand-alone luxury hotel I partner with, has had the courage to pay complete salaries during these stressful times and this clearly reflects the importance they give to their human capital.
+On the other hand, some of the larger Indian chains with self-owned properties did not withhold salaries (barring performance bonus), making their employees amongst the fortunate few in the industry – these few and rare instances display the company’s courage to pay complete salaries during these stressful times and it clearly reflects the importance they give to their human capital.

 On the other end of the spectrum, there are some hotels which have retrenched and cut salaries quite ruthlessly.
 A luxury chain has rationalized all salaries above Rs.
-50000 p.m. to the base amount (a Manager earning 60k p.m. will get 50k, and a GM earning 500k p.m. will also earn 50k) while another luxury chain has asked all its people to leave as they are shutting shop for the next 6 months.
-Dickson G. Watts, Author states “Not to have the courage to accept a loss, and to be too eager to take a profit, is fatal.
+50000 p.m. to the base amount (a Manager earning 60k p.m. will get 50k, and a GM earning 500k p.m. will also earn 50k) while several luxury chains have asked its people either to leave or to sit out until further notice.
+Dickson G. Watts, Author states “Not to have the courage to accept a loss, is fatal.
 It is the ruin of many.”

 Such are the vagaries of business that in order to survive, a business has to reengineer expenses in tune with market trends.
 Frederic Bastiat, a French economist of the 19th century once famously said “Everyone wants to live at the expense of the state.
 They forget that the state wants to live at the expense of everyone.”